magic-city-bikes/notes/README.md

 After that we labelled the dataset with rainy (over 0.2mm) and warm (temperature over 20 c) labels and built estimates separately for each case.
 See the current weather from the API and choose correct estimate.
 We didn't build estimates for combinations, so for example for cold and rainy and warm and rainy weather we will show the rainy prediction, as we think that rain has a bigger influence on cyclists than temperature.

 For the technical implementation of our solution take a look at the `estimates_to_files.py` file in the repository.
+In this repository you can also see all the attempted solutions.

+# Limitations

+At the moment, the project is mostly a proof of concept, and not yet a production level application.

+The biggest problem is low maintainability of the predictions.
+Our application has an impact on how people use the city bikes, so the data should be updated regularly by polling new data.
+However the process of rerunning is the data rather slow.

+In addition, the division between rainy and cold weather is rather harsh.
+It would be safe to assume that there is a big difference in usage between 18 degrees and 10 degrees.
+In addition, the current implementation results in many hours where there are no estimates.
+If there is no estimate for any type of weather, none is shown.
+Instead, we could show an estimate which might be close.

+# Future work

+The estimates should be moved to a database, which would ease the process of calculating new predictions.
+In addition, the amount of bikes in circulation could be calculated, and used as  a part of a more machine learning -type solution.

 ## Who did what